wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### handleGetS(), Write Back Response Path

-If write back `ACKs` are received, the response event of type `AckPut` will be processed by the cache controller by calling `handleAckPut()`.
+If write back `ACKs` are to be received, the response event of type `AckPut` will be processed by the cache controller by calling `handleAckPut()`.
 This function is extremely simple: It does nothing except calling `cleanUpAfterResponse()`, which, as we have discussed earlier, removes the front entry of the MSHR register, which is the write back entry, and inserts the